 - Why do the Carp Hills have so many ticks?
 We don’t know for sure.
 However, the larval stage generally feeds on small rodents particularly mice.
 Academic papers have noted a correlation between large acorn crops and an increased incidence of Lyme disease:

 “The strongest predictors of a current year’s risk were the prior year’s abundance of mice and chipmunks and abundance of acorns two years previously.” **

 Some have speculated that the large number of oak trees in the Hills, especially Red Oak, supports a healthy rodent population.
-The fall of 2014 was a particularly abundant acorn crop, which means we may have even more ticks in 2016.

 If you have any Carp Hills tick encounters or information you’d like to share, please post on our Facebook page.
 People will be interested in locations where you found ticks and any information about behaviour you observed.

 For more information about tick lifecycles and behavior and Lyme disease, here are some interesting web sites:

 ** Forest Ecology Shapes Lyme Disease in the eastern US. – An excellent article (published in 2018) about the role of predators, acorns, rodents, and weather in levels of infected tick populations.

 Dry Weather May Mean Less Lyme Disease – Tick populations are not affected by the cold, but their numbers may be down when we have a dry spring.